 6. Finally, select which days of the week you want to assign and track work for this project.
 The default is Monday through Friday, but you can choose any configuration of days that make sense for your work schedule.

 1. Now let’s set up your task list!
-We chose the Basic Template for our example, which gives us two task groups to start out.
+We chose the Basic Project template for our example, which gives us two task groups to start out.